 Students are able to pick up their myBenefits card at any time during their benefit year.
-It usually takes about 48 hours to process a benefit card application in person, by email, by fax, or online. myBenefits card for mail out are subject to Canada Post time frames.
+It usually takes about 48 hours to process a benefit card application in person, by email or online. myBenefits card for mail out are subject to Canada Post time frames.

 NOTE: You will need to register for ‘BC Fair Pharmacare’ to receive your Benefits Card.
 To find out more, visit https://www2.gov.bc.ca/gov/content/health/health-drug-coverage/pharmacare-for-bc-residents/who-we-cover/fair-pharmacare-plan/register-for-fair-pharmacare or phone 1.800.663.7100 for assistance.